Anibal Lopez: Early life and interest in bodybuilding

-As a boy, Anibal was fascinated with men of great muscular power who could perform amazing feats of strength.
-He read about Tarzan’s adventures in the comic books and watched former Olympic swimmer Johnny Weissmuller play the hero in the popular movie series.
+As a boy, Anibal was fascinated with men of muscular power who could perform feats of strength.
+He read about Tarzan’s adventures in the comic books and watched former Olympic swimmer Johnny Weissmuller play the character in the movie series.
 The first sport young Lopez participated in was gymnastics.
-He continued, however to be drawn to the “Strongmen”.
+He continued to be drawn to “Strongmen”.
 His first glimpse of a bodybuilding icon was of Steve Reeves playing Hercules on the silver screen.
 Lopez would later recall, “That was when the bodybuilding ‘bug’ really bit me.”
-Amazingly, decades later, Reeves himself would tell Lopez that he considered him to be one of his favorite bodybuilders.
+Decades later, Reeves told Lopez that he considered him to be one of his favorite bodybuilders.

 Another early motivation for Anibal was seeing a guest posing exhibition by IFBB Hall of Fame bodybuilder Leroy Colbert, yet another childhood hero that decades later would become a personal friend.

 Lopez served in the United States Army with the 101st Airborne Division; He found that he loved the challenge of jumping out of an aircraft in flight.
 He later served with the 19th Special Forces Group (Airborne) in the National Guard and was credited with over 100 jumps, including 10 night jumps all from different aircraft.

 The next sport that Lopez excelled at was boxing.
 It wasn’t long, however, before his passion for both weightlifting and bodybuilding began to overtake his other sporting activities.
 He began to train at home with a barbell, a pair of dumbbells that he ordered from a Joe Weider magazine for $19.95 and a homemade wood bench.

 It was while living in the Throgsneck Projects in the Bronx that Lopez accelerated his weight training.
 He moved past using the meager equipment at home and started training at the sports center in the projects.
 It was at this time that he began to see impressive changes in his physique, both in size and strength.
 During this period of training at the Throgsneck center he won his first trophy in powerlifting.

 Career

 Lopez joined the AAU and entered his first novice bodybuilding contest, the “Mr. Wagner”, named so because it was held at the Wagner Youth Center in Manhattan.
 To his great surprise, he won the over-all title at the show.

-His singular goal after that first show was to win the Mr. New York City title.
-It was the beginning of a long and successful run as a professional in the sport.
+His goal after that first show was to win the Mr. New York City title, which is how he began his career as a professional bodybuilder.

 Now retired from competitive bodybuilding, Lopez continues to train and stay active in the sport.
 He resides in Deltona, Florida.